Mindhunter has been a huge success for Netflix. The crime drama is directed by David Fincher and stars Jonathan Groff, Holt McCallany and Anna Torv.

 But that doesn't appear to be the whole story.

-Reasons Mindhunter Season 3 Isn't Happening
+Mindhunter Season 3 Officially Cancelled

-Talk suggests that Fincher was not particularly keen on another lengthy location shoot.
+Talk suggested that Fincher was not particularly keen on another lengthy location shoot.
 He was also looking to raise the series’ production value with a bigger budget.
 And we all know that Netflix is a company run on numbers and analytics.

 Money gets pumped into projects based on stats.
 The better the numbers, the more chance you have of getting the green light for another season.
 And while Mindhunter (review here) has a solid fanbase and a very high binge factor, it doesn't have the numbers of other shows like Sex Education, Elite, YOU or basically any Adam Sandler movie.